 As Wendy continues through the lobby, we see the television is on but not what is playing.

 Coincidentally, as Wendy crosses over the circle where Dick is to die, an oval flaw appears in the film stock on the wall to the left, white enclosing a tan field.
 I saw this because I paused the film to get a shot that showed the television was on but we're unable to see what is playing, and for the brief period of time it is shown whatever is on the screen appears static and isn't moving.
+As usual, the lobby's chandeliers are dark.

-She comes around and into the General Manager's office in order to use its ham radio, and as she passes, just outside the door, the photos of the mountain, we begin to hear the howling wind.
+She comes around and into the General Manager's office in order to use its two-way radio, and as she passes, just outside the door, the photos of the mountain, we begin to hear the howling wind.
 As she moves into the office proper, we see through the impossible office window the blizzard.

-She calls out on the ham radio.
+She calls out on the two-way radio.

 WENDY: This is KDK12 calling KDK1.